 The most common complaint we’ve seen is regarding its semi-glossy, slippy top surface.
 As one reviewer said, “the surface is slippery so sheets do not stay in place and get all bunched up.”
 That is certainly similar to what we’ve experienced.
 However, it also looks like people find this bed so comfortable, they’re willing to work with its quirks.
 This same reviewer, for example, said that she’s going to try and find a different cover, presumably one that will work better with the mattress’ surface, or use straps to fasten and secure her fitted sheet better.

 Should I buy the Brooklyn Aurora Hybrid Luxe Cooling mattress?

-It’s not a budget option, but, to its credit, it's among the best luxury mattresses you can buy at an affordable cost, especially when Brooklyn Bedding is holding one of its many sales throughout the year.
+If you can move past those hurdles – which we have – you’ll start to appreciate just how comfortable this mattress is.
 Our experience with the Brooklyn Aurora Hybrid Luxe Cooling Mattress has been mostly positive, and we’ve had nothing but a good night’s rest on it.
 It’s certainly something we’d recommend, no matter your mattress preference.